Kelvin High School: Academics

 In addition to a standard high school curriculum, Kelvin High School offers a French Immersion Program for grades 9-12, as well as the IB Program for grades 10-12.
 Kelvin offers a variety of courses which include Mathematics (Pre-Calculus, Applied, Essentials, and Introductory Calculus), English, Health, Social Studies, Geography, History, Chemistry, Physics, Art, Band, Choir, Drama, Digital Animation Studio, Graphics, Foods and Nutrition, Clothing and Design, Woodworking, and Computer Science.

 Athletics

 Many students at Kelvin participate in or support the athletic teams.
-The sports that are offered are Cross Country, Football, Rowing, Ultimate, Volleyball, Waterpolo, Hockey, Wrestling, Cheerleading, Basketball, Indoor Track, Darts, Curling, Table Tennis, Badminton, Golf, Outdoor Track, Indoor Track, Rugby, Soccer, and Team Handball.
+The sports that are offered are Cross Country, Football, Rowing, Ultimate, Volleyball, Waterpolo, Hockey, Wrestling, Cheerleading, Basketball, Darts, Curling, Table Tennis, Badminton, Golf, Outdoor Track, Indoor Track, Rugby, Soccer, and Team Handball.
 The school has an athletic banquet near the end of every school year to give out awards for achievement in athletics.

 The school mascot is the Clipper Ship.
 Students are colloquially known as 'Clippers'.

 The sports teams have rivalries with Sisler High School, Grant Park, Oak Park, and St. Paul's.